The Blissful Nighttime Routines Of 8 (Mostly Well-Rested) R29 Editors

 Type of sleeper: Early riser

-"I try to get 8 hours of sleep, but that doesn't always happen because I have a really hard time falling asleep and like to wake up pretty early in the morning."
+"I try to get 8 hours of sleep, but that doesn't always happen because I usually have a really hard time falling asleep and I also like to wake up pretty early in the morning."

-"I try to get 8 hours of sleep, but that doesn't always happen because I have a really hard time falling asleep and like to wake up pretty early in the morning."
+"I try to get 8 hours of sleep, but that doesn't always happen because I usually have a really hard time falling asleep and I also like to wake up pretty early in the morning."

-"I usually start to wind down around 8 or 9pm.
-I'll make myself up a cup of Sakara Sleep Tea, roll on some calming Tata Harper essential oil, and sit on my bed to read a book on my Kindle or watch a show on my laptop until I feel tired enough to go to bed between 10-11pm.
-I also just recently got a Nolah Mattress Topper and it has completely changed the feeling of my 5-year-old mattress.
-It's so cushiony, squishy, and supportive and I find that my body relaxes easier too!"
+"I usually start to wind down around 8 or 9 p.m.
+I'll make myself up a cup of Sakara Sleep Tea, roll on some calming Tata Harper essential oil, and sit on my bed to read a book on my Kindle or watch a show on my laptop until I feel tired enough to go to bed between 10 and 11 p.m.
+I also just recently got a Nolah Mattress Topper — because I've been trying to make my sleep space as cloud-like as possible — and it has completely changed the feeling of my 5-year-old mattress (it's also currently on sale!).
+It feels both squishy and supportive and I find that my body relaxes and settles easier while trying to fall asleep too!"

 Alexandra Polk, Lifestyle Writer